AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 It can be seen that there is an `organic` field in the returned result, which mainly contains the results of the search keyword.

-Additionally, if you want to generate the corresponding interface code, you can directly copy the generated code, for example, the CURL code is as follows:
+If you want to generate the corresponding interface code, you can directly copy the generated code, for example, the CURL code is as follows:

 ```shell
 curl -X POST 'https://api.acedata.cloud/serp/google' \